We are proud to announce that the awardee of the 2020 IRB Barcelona Alumni Excellence Award is Eva Novoa.

-We are pleased to announce the launch of the fourth edition of the IRB Barcelona Alumni Excellence Award, which is intended to recognise outstanding contributions to science and the scientific community made by young researchers who have completed a significant part of their training and careers at IRB Barcelona.
-The IRB Barcelona Alumni Excellence Award is given with the support of Eppendorf.
+This prize, now in its fifth edition, acknowledges outstanding contributions to science and the scientific community made by young researchers who have completed a significant part of their training and careers at IRB Barcelona and who are now alumni.
+Additionally, these awards are intended to showcase the impact and value of IRB Barcelona training.
+The IRB Barcelona Alumni Excellence Award is given with the support of

 Joan Font-Burgada (Caldes de Montbui, Barcelona, 1977), PhD researcher in the Cell and Developmental Biology Program of IRB Barcelona (2006-2010), under the supervision of Dr. Ferran Azorín.
 Postdoctoral fellow at the University of California, San Diego in Dr. Michael Karin's group (Department of Pharmacology).
 Currently Assistant Professor at the Fox Chase Cancer Center in Philadelphia.